Canadian Resume Format: Writing Guide & Examples

 Whether you’re moving north for new opportunities, remote work, or a fresh start, understanding how to write a Canadian-style resume can make all the difference in landing interviews.

-In this guide, we’ll walk you through the must-have sections, formatting tips, and resume examples to help your application stand out to Canadian employers.
+In this guide, we’ll walk you through how to write a Canadian resume, including the must-have sections, formatting tips, and resume examples to help your application stand out.

 Let’s start building a resume that speaks their language—literally and professionally.